-Using Lightroom Mobile for iPhone food photography is one of the best ways to improve your food images.
+Using Lightroom Mobile for iPhone food photography is a great way to improve your iPhone food images.
 Adobe Lightroom is a very popular editing software that a lot of professional photographers use for editing their photos.
-The cool thing is that the mobile version allows you to use the Lightroom camera app AND the editing features, which makes it incredibly robust for your iPhone photography.
-This post gives an overview of the Lightroom Mobile camera app and how to use it.
-So, let’s dive in!
+The cool thing about the Lightroom Mobile app is that you get access to the camera app settings and all the editing features directly on your iPhone.
+This post shares an overview of the Lightroom Mobile camera app, what the different settings are and what they do, so you can start experimenting today.

 This post contains affiliate links.
 Read the affiliate disclosure.